-Our Los Amigos Biological Station, within which our Birding Lodge is located, supports an incredible diversity of birds—nearly 600 species representing one-third of the total bird diversity of Peru.
+Our Los Amigos Research Station and Birding Lodge supports an incredible diversity of birds—nearly 600 species representing one-third of the total bird diversity of Peru.
 As stewards of their habitat, we have a responsibility and opportunity to better understand this bird life, and enhance conservation efforts among birdwatchers, young conservationists and scientists that visit us year after year.
 To that end, we have recently launched the Los Amigos Bird Observatory.
 The Bird Observatory will leverage this incredible wildlife diversity and the facilities managed by Amazon Conservation in order to spread awareness, build capacity, and enhance conservation efforts among birdwatchers, researchers, students, and conservationists.
 Here you can find updates on what is happening on the ground at the Bird Observatory.

 November 20, 2018 | Author: Arianna Basto